apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/7_ddl_dml.md

 objects or fewer per file.

-A file is also started afresh once it reaches `max-file-size`, so whichever of the two limits is reached first ends the current file. `max-file-size` accepts a storage unit string such as `5MB` or `1GB`, has a minimum of `5MB`, and is unbounded when it is not specified.
+A file is also started afresh once it reaches `max-file-size`, so whichever of the two limits is reached first ends the current file. `max-file-size` accepts a storage unit string such as `5MB` or `1GB`, ranges from `5MB` to `5GB`, and is unbounded when it is not specified.
 It is measured on the bytes written to the target after compression and is
 approximate: an object is never split across files, so the object that reaches the limit takes the file past it.
 For `parquet` the size is only observable at row group boundaries, so `max-file-size` should be set comfortably above `row-group-size`.
-The largest file the target itself accepts is generally lower than the maximum accepted here, as it depends on the target's multipart upload limits.
+The largest file a target itself accepts may be lower still, as it depends on the target's multipart upload limits.